sedwardsmarsh/neural-synth/README.md

     * **FINALLY** got it working.
 I exported the `environment.yaml`, but here's the manual installation process:
         1. `pip install python-rtmidi soundfile scipy`
         2. `conda install -c conda-forge libsndfile`
-* I need a custom loss function (Error-to-Signal Ratio)
+* **I need a custom loss function (Error-to-Signal/Signal-Noise Ratio)**
     * I sketched a custom train loop iteration in noteability in the note "Tensorflow autosynth"
     * might be useful: https://towardsdatascience.com/custom-loss-function-in-tensorflow-eebcd7fed17a
 * I need to implement a custom training loop
     * evaluate parameters in Massive by recording audio and measuring loss between recorded audio and target signal
 * Getting `ValueError: No gradients provided for any variable`.
     * from reading SO, seems like its and issue when using non-differentiable functions in your loss fn.
+    * I think this is a problem because I haven't truly implemented the proper loss function yet.

 ### 3/24/22
 * InputLayer to the model is confusing.
 Omitting the batch size seems to fix things.